-View user groups and roles

-This feature will allow the user to view the user’s associated to groups and roles already created in the particular reminder module

-Edit/Update user

-This feature will allow the user to update user access information with regards to groups and roles.

-Remove/Delete user

-This feature will allow the user to delete the user group configuration.
-Always warn the user while deleting the configuration so that the action is not initiated by mistake.

 Contract Reminder Module

 This module shall allow authorized users for this module to create, search via keyword(s), filter, view, and sort, modify and delete contracts under their own group.
 Contracts in this case can include procurement contracts, software license subscription and etc. The search via keyword function shall be enhanced by “search as you type” feature.
 There are 3 main groups of users for this module, namely FMD, Procurement and IT.
 Each group of users has their own contract records to monitor.
 For this module, there must be a maker-checker workflow concept to prevent inaccurate data entry and hence leading to inaccurate reminder alerts.

+Whenever a contract is submitted for creation / update / deletion / verify / reject, R365 shall prompt up a confirmation dialogue asking user to confirm his action.

+Whenever a contract is created / updated / deleted / verified / rejected successfully or unsuccessfully, R365 shall display a confirmation message saying that this contract is created / updated / deleted / verified / rejected successfully or unsuccessfully.
+Contract Reference Number shall be included in the confirmation message whenever possible.

 Contract Creation

-This feature allows the users to create contracts in the reminder 365 application in the contracts module.
-User need to fill in the contracts with the record’s for below expected fields, but not limited to the following:
+This feature allows authorized user to create contract in his or her user group.
+Following details will be entered to create new contract.